sethpulsipher/astro-starter/README.md

 This kit ships the following packages:

 - [Astro Icon](https://www.astroicon.dev/) - Astro Icon is a straightforward icon system for the Astro framework.
+  - [Iconify](https://iconify.design/) - The open source **Icon Set Framework** used by Astro Icon
 - [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
-It is recommended by Google and used in Twitter and Alibaba.
+It is recommended by Google and used in many enterprise software like Twitter and Alibaba.
 - [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.

 <a name="projectStructure"></a>